Huijian Xinmo: Reception and legacy

-While Huijian Xinmo is less often the subject of academic monographs than the other two novels in the trilogy, it has elicited a variety of responses from readers and critics, who generally agree on both its strengths and its limitations.

-Popular reception has been mixed but leaning positive.
-On the Chinese reading platform Douban, it holds a rating of about 6.1/10 from dozens of users, with praise given to its ambitious scope, its intergenerational conflicts, and how it revisits characters from the earlier novels.
-Some readers, however, express that the narrative lacks the dramatic peaks or emotional force of Datang Youxia Zhuan or the romantic intensity of Longfeng Baochai Yuan.
+While Huijian Xinmo is less mentioned in academic studies compared to the two earlier novels in the trilogy, it has received mixed to positive reviews among readers.
+On Douban, it holds a rating of about 6.1/10 from dozens of users, with praise given to its ambitious scope, its intergenerational conflicts, and how it revisits characters from the earlier novels.
+Some readers, however, express that the narrative lacks the dramatic peaks or emotional force of Datang Youxia Zhuan and the romantic intensity of Longfeng Baochai Yuan.